bigyihsuan/rusty_deque/README.md

 # Input and Output

-* `il`: Consumes and pushes a line from STDIN.
+* `il`: Consumes and pushes a line as a string from STDIN.
-* `iw`: Consumes and pushes a word from STDIN.
+* `iw`: Consumes and pushes a word as a string from STDIN.
 A word consumes up to the next whitepsace.
+* `ia`: Consumes all bytes from STDIN and pushes it as a string to the stack.
 * `ol`: Pops and prints an element, with a newline. `[Char]` is printed as a string.
 * `ow`: Pops and prints an element. `[Char]` is printed as a string.